DR. ANDY TEIRSTEIN

 Alison Lehuanani DeFranco

-Isabel Soffer has been at the forefront of global music programming, cultural diplomacy through music and dance projects, peace through music campaigns and the dissemination and preservation of traditional music from around the world, in the USA for more than twenty-five years.
-She is founder of Live Sounds, an independent company that produces, creates and curates numerous concerts and festivals of diverse traditions from around the world in New York and across the country.
+Isabel Soffer has been at the forefront of global music and dance programming and the dissemination and preservation of traditional music from around the world, in the USA for more than twenty-five years.
+She is founder of Live Sounds, an independent company that produces, creates and curates international concerts, festivals and projects.
 Her innovative programming aims to encourage and cultivate ancient traditions, as well as to highlight musical styles at the intersection of old and new.
-She is co-founder and co-director of globalFEST, Inc, a non-profit organization serving the world music community since 2003. gF aims to move world music into the center of the performing arts field and produces an annual groundbreaking festival, administers a touring fund, produces a national tour, and curates stages at Bonnaroo, SXSW and other events.
-Isabel's radio program Foreign Exchange is on LittleWaterRadio.org livesounds.org globalfest.org @livesoundsnyc@globalFEST_ny
+She is co-founder/director of globalFEST, a non-profit organization that moves world music into the center of the performing arts field through an annual festival, a 2-day conference, a touring fund and national tour. livesounds.org, globalfest.org, @livesoundsnyc, @globalFEST_ny

 Livia DRAPKIN Vanaver